HakimMohammed/x-bot/README.md

 # X (Twitter) Top Posts API

-A FastAPI application that searches for the most liked posts on X (Twitter) containing a search term.
+A FastAPI application that searches for the most liked posts on X (Twitter) containing a search term using [twikit](https://github.com/d60/twikit).

 ## Features